 For peer-to-peer transactions

 Mobile wallets can be the best payment option for small, frequent transactions, such as those between friends.

 Instead of remembering who owes what to whom, using a mobile wallet can help you make a quick payment and relieve you from keeping tabs or passing cash back and forth.

 They’re also great for replacing larger payments you might have previously made with a check, such as rent and utility bills paid to a roommate.

-The recent LendEDU poll suggests that consumers are slowly adapting to newly available payment options.
-Despite the promises of convenience and added security, we’ve found old habits are hard to break.
+The LendEDU poll suggests that consumers are adapting to newer payment options.
+But despite the promises of convenience and added security, we’ve found old habits are hard to break.

 Consumers still opt for debit and cash most often.
 These options can help control spending, but they won’t help you build credit or earn rewards on everyday purchases.
 For that, you’ll want to turn to a credit card — but only if you can use it responsibly.
 No matter what your preferred payment method, it’s important to avoid spending money that you don’t have.